alexasheldon/blackjack-rl/README.md

 - **Average Return**: The average reward per hand.
 - **Policy Agreement**: The percentage of states where the learned policy matches the basic strategy.

 ## Acknowledgments
 - The Blackjack environment was custom-built for this project.
-- The project uses `matplotlib` and `seaborn` for data visualization.
+- The project uses `matplotlib`, `seaborn`, and `Pillow` for data visualization.
-- This project was developed with teaching from Copilot.
+- This project was developed with teaching/assistance from Copilot.

 ---